 The Complainant must first establish that there is a trademark or service mark in which it has rights.
-Since the Complainant shows to be the holder of registered INSTANT POT marks, it is established that there is a trademark in which the Complainant has rights.
+Since the Complainant shows to be the holder of the registered JARDIANCE mark, it is established that there is a trademark in which the Complainant has rights.